 - Display alternates between "PFA" and the number of blocked beams ("0" if all beams are clear).

 (PFA = Program Fixed Blanking Active)

-- Zone indicators active
+- · Zone indicators active

 - · Yellow Reset indicator OFF

 - · Status indicator ON Red

 - 6. Position object(s) to be blanked.

 - 7. When beams are blocked, the 7-segment display alternates between "PFA" and the number of blocked beams.
 The zone indicators remain active and denote the location of blocked beams.

-- 8. To Teach the blanked beams, simply re-configure DIP switches for normal operation (see Figure 4-1).
+- 8. To teach the blanked beams, simply re-configure DIP switches for normal operation (see Figure 4-1).
 Verify that only the objects to be blanked are interrupting the defined area.
 A lockout will occur if an object is moved or removed after teaching. - 9.
 Receiver indicates: - Display: PFC ON solid (PFC = Program Fixed Blanking Complete) - Zone indicators flash approximate location of fixed blanked area programmed - · Reset indicator single-flashing Yellow - · Status indicator single-flashing Red - 10.
 Perform a valid reset sequence (see Step 4) or cycle power. - 11.
 To disable fixed blanking, follow this same procedure, but remove all objects not to be blanked at Step 6.

-With Power ON:

-- Position object(s) in the defined area

-- 2. Set T/L and RR switches as shown.

-- 3. Press the Reset button or cycle

-- 4. Reconfigure DIP switches for normal operation.

-- Press the Rest button or cycle power.
+With Power ON: 1.
+Position object(s) in the defined area.
+2. Set RR and T/L switches as shown (do not change SC2/SC1 or E1/E2 switch positions).
+3. Press the Reset button or cycle power.
+4. Reconfigure DIP switches for normal operation.
+5. Press the Rest button or cycle power.
+NOTE: If the EDM wiring does not match the switch position shown (E2), an EDM error occurs and fixed blanking or cascade configuration will not be allowed.

 Figure 3-14.
-DIP switch configuration to program fixed blanking
+DIP switch configuration to teach fixed blanking